-What’s the one flower you should never leave home without?
+What's the one flower you should never be without?
+The peony.

 When many people sell a house, peonies are the first plant they dig up and take with them.
 That's because the peony is often as much an heirloom treasure as grandma's china, silver and crystal.

-“We have childhood memories of them from our great-great-great grandmother’s garden and carrying them at our wedding,” said Kathleen Gagan, owner of Peony’s Envy nursery and display garden in Bernardsville, N.J.
-“They remind us of stories and a culture we grew up with.”
+"We have childhood memories of them from our great-great-great grandmother's garden and carrying them at our wedding," said Kathleen Gagan, owner of Peony's Envy nursery and display garden in Bernardsville, New Jersey.
+"They remind us of stories and a culture we grew up with."

 Here's a guide for how to grow peonies with the brilliantly colored and elegant flowers that will help you keep alive and enjoy your family tradition — or start a new one.

 It's important to know what kind of peony you are inheriting or buying in order to grow it well.
 There are three kinds of peonies: Herbaceous (bush), tree (tallest of the three kinds) and intersectional (Itoh), a cross between tree and herbaceous types.